 For families and friends that know someone with Cortical Visual Impairment, CVI Facebook pages can be an invaluable resource.
 There are many companies and support groups that have created pages on which they share important information.
 Pages can range from simple DIY ideas for your child with CVI, to educational and instructional resources to treat the condition.

-Here are 7 great CVI pages to follow and why we think they are helpful.
+Here are our top 10 CVI pages to follow and why we think they are helpful.

 The CVI Neuroplasticity Research Group is a page focused on neuroplasticity research for CVI.
 Follow them for great technical explanations of CVI, research, upcoming seminars, and informational webinars as they work to better understand the science of CVI.